Clifton L. Lovell Distinguished Professor of Chemical Engineering

 Distillation is considered to be a mature separation technique.
 However, because of the huge scale of distillation operations, even modest improvements can have a major impact.
-We have been exploring methods to reduce the diameter of distillation columns when the calculated diameters vary significantly.
-Capital cost reductions up to 50 % are predicted.
+We are now looking at new operating methods for batch and unsteady distillation.

 For a variety of reasons the engineering education system in the United States is currently in a state of flux.
 Because of this, there is an opportunity to improve the system.
 Professor Wankat is one of the national leaders in developing methods to teach graduate students and new professors how-to-teach and in developing methods to improve the efficiency and effectiveness of faculty.